alshedivat/al-folio/_posts/2020-09-28-github-metadata.md

 title:  a post with github metadata
 date: 2020-09-28 21:01:00
 description: a quick run down on accessing github metadata.
+categories: sample-posts external-services
 ---

 A sample blog page that demonstrates the accessing of github meta data.

 ## What does Github-MetaData do?
 * Propagates the site.github namespace with repository metadata
 * Setting site variables :
   * site.title
   * site.description
   * site.url